[?] Subscribe To This Site

 What about new computer applications that help you do things faster or better?
 Have you picked up a new skill or two that can take your career in a different direction?

 5) Determine where you want your career to go in the future.
-This is easier to write than it is to put into practice.
-If, for example, you’re 45 years old now, your longterm career goals could well be different from the goals you had set when you were 25.
+It is easier to write an entry level resume than it is to put one into practice.
+If, for example, you’re 45 years old now, your long-term career goals could well be different from the goals you had set when you were 25.

 So it’s healthy to keep the long-term view in mind no matter how many times you change direction.
 Aim for jobs that can help you reach your long-term goal.